CF Meets...Jess and Hayden Bailey from Sleepiest

 The large glazed doors and carefully placed rooflights allow natural light to flood the space, changing its character throughout the day.
 A built-in window seat, positioned to embrace the evening sun, anchors the connection to the garden.
 “We wanted a space that felt open yet grounded,” Jess adds, “somewhere that could adapt from quiet mornings with coffee to lively gatherings with friends.”

-From a tired post-war house to a home designed around ease and tranquility, Jess and Hayden’s transformation is a testament to the power of thoughtful design.
-By focusing on flow, materials, and light, they have created a space that feels deeply personal and effortlessly welcoming—a place to rest, gather, and simply be.
+From a tired post-war house to a home designed around tranquility and togetherness, Jess and Hayden’s transformation is a testament to the power of thoughtful design.
+By focussing on flow, materials, and light, they have created a space that feels deeply personal and effortlessly welcoming - a place to rest, gather, and simply be.